-----

 course, in order to "hot" her speed up.

-P that she cannot continue on this "luffing course", and she must
+tells P that she cannot continue on this "luffing course",

 cut behind her transom or to sail a parallel course.
 Pacifier